 *Disclaimer: This post is not written to be medical advice.
 As a birth professional myself, I get asked many of these questions.
 I wanted to provide the answers I have found through the years of supporting pregnant women, attending births, speaking to medical professionals and birth workers, and research.
 I always want to provide quality information that helps women feel more prepared before, during, and after pregnancy and birth.
 As always, consult with your care provider for further information.

-What is GBS?
+What Is GBS?

 How Do You Get Tested for GBS?

-Testing involves a swab of both your vagina and rectum, which is then taken to a lab to see if GBS grows.
+Testing involves a swab of your vagina and rectum, which is then taken to a lab to see if GBS grows.
 Test results are usually available within 24 to 48 hours.

 What Happens If I Am GBS Positive?

-NOTE: If you are GBS positive, it does not guarantee that your baby will also test positive and become ill.
+NOTE: If you are GBS positive, it does not guarantee your baby will also test positive and become ill.

-- Labor or rupture of membranes before 37 weeks
+- Prolonged rupture of membranes (>18 hours)

 How Will GBS Affect My Baby?